-Faculty members and scholars not otherwise eligible for regular membership on the Graduate School faculty may be appointed to term appointments.
-Term appointments to the Graduate School faculty are granted upon nomination by an academic unit to the Dean of The Graduate School for a period not to exceed 3 years.
-Term appointments to the Graduate School faculty confer the rights only to teach graduate courses and serve on graduate students' committees.
+Faculty members and scholars not otherwise eligible for regular or associate membership on the graduate faculty may be appointed to term appointments.
+Term appointments to the graduate faculty are granted upon nomination by an academic unit to the dean of the Graduate School for a period not to exceed 3 years.
+Term appointments to the graduate faculty confer the rights only to teach graduate courses and/or serve on graduate students' committees as specified by the nomination approved by the dean of the Graduate School.
 Persons with term appointments are eligible for reappointment.
-Term appointments are appropriate for USC faculty in the School of Law and the School of Medicine, emeriti USC professors, clinical faculty, research professors, faculty members at other institutions (including other campuses of the USC system), and others holding an appropriate terminal degree or other credentials.
+Term appointments are appropriate for USC faculty in the School of Law and the School of Medicine, emeriti USC professors, clinical faculty, research faculty, faculty members at other institutions (including other campuses of the USC system), and others holding an appropriate terminal degree or other credentials.